 Project Generators are used when you want to generate a preconfigured Project using an Automation or on a Schedule.

 When you set up a Project Generator, you are basically "pre-creating" a Project with customized variables and settings.
-You will tell the platform how to title the Project, who will be assigned, what information will be visible to your Clients and your Staff, etc. In addition, if you pair a Project Template with a Project Generator, you are designating which Tasks/Phases will be generated inside the Project when the Automation or Schedule is triggered.
-When triggered, the Project will be automatically be assigned to the correct Client.
+You will tell the platform how to title the Project, who will be assigned, what information will be visible to your Clients and your Staff, etc. In addition, if you pair a Task Template with a Project Generator, you are designating which Tasks/Phases will be generated inside the Project when the Automation or Schedule is triggered.
+When triggered, the Project will automatically be assigned to the correct Client.

 CLICK HERE to learn about Projects

 Many businesses have several different 'types' of Projects, and Project Generators let you pre-configure a specific type of Project and automatically generate it whenever needed.
 Creating a Project Generator is very similar to creating a Project, with a few key differences.
-Once created, you will be able to select a Project Generator to generate a Project during the onboarding process, as well as with Actions.
+Once created, you will be able to select a Project Generator to generate a Project during the onboarding process, as well as with Automations.

 How do I create a Project Generator?